Klimdy/useful-cyber-security-content/README.md

 - Free Services / Freemium services
   - [**FullHunt.io**](https://fullhunt.io): A platform designed to discover, monitor, and secure your external attack surface by continuously scanning for vulnerabilities and security misconfigurations, providing real-time alerts and integrations for a comprehensive security posture.
   - [**DNSdumpster.com**](https://dnsdumpster.com): A free domain research tool that helps in discovering hosts related to a domain, essential for security assessment processes, providing a "virtual dumpster dive" into DNS records to map an organization's attack surface.
+  - [**Netlas.io**](https://netlas.io): Netlas.io is a cyber threat intelligence platform that provides comprehensive insights into Internet-wide attack surface, including domains, IPs, certificates, and more, empowering cybersecurity professionals with actionable threat intelligence for proactive defense strategies.
+  - [Censys](https://search.censys.io): Censys is an internet-wide asset discovery platform that enables users to search and analyze devices, networks, and protocols across the internet, providing comprehensive visibility and insights for cybersecurity professionals to assess their organization's attack surface and mitigate security risks.

 - Paid services
   - [**Shodan.io**](https://www.shodan.io): A search engine for Internet-connected devices, allowing users to discover devices ranging from power plants to refrigerators online, monitor network exposure, and gain insights into the use of technology across the internet.